07march/servlet-book-store/README.md

 Run:
   clone this repository -->
-  open project in IDEA IDE
+  open project in IDEA IDE.